Leadership

 PPM Project Director

-Suzanne holds a MBA in International Business from The George Washington University School of Business, and a BA in Communications and Public Relations from The University of Texas at Arlington.
+Suzanne holds an MBA in International Business from The George Washington University School of Business and a BA in Communications and Public Relations from The University of Texas at Arlington.

 Michael (Mike) Harrigan